-All auto-generated PayPal for Marketplaces payments transactions showing the receipt of funds by the store vendors are recorded in the Vendor transactions section (Orders > Vendor transactions):
+All auto-generated PayPal for Marketplaces payments transactions showing the receipt of funds by the store vendors are recorded in the Vendor transactions section of the admin area (Orders > Vendor transactions) and in the My transactions section of the vendor area (My account -> My transactions):

 All the information about the flow of payments from buyers to the store administrator through PayPal for Marketplaces payments is available for review in the Payment transactions section (Orders -> Payment transactions) of the admin area:

 For example, a store has an Order DST based commission rate of 10%.
 The Order shipping cost based commission rate is not applied, because the store is set to operate in the “Warehouse” multivendor mode:

 Let’s assume that this store received an order that had been paid for through PayPal for Marketplace payments.
 The order number is #0024.
 The respective payment transaction for the amount of $672.35 will be registered in the Payment transactions section (Orders > Payment transactions):

 This transaction shows that the store has received the money for the order from the buyer.
 Based on the transaction status, we see that the transaction was completed successfully.